 The parenting journey is full of questions, firsts, and sometimes frustrations.
-Using the tips below can assist you in avoiding frustrations with potty training.
+Using the potty training tips below can assist you in avoiding some common frustrations.

 How will I know when my child is ready to start potty training?

 - When your child stays dry for at least 2 hours at a time or after naps.

 - If your little one starts copying a parent’s toilet behavior, this is a sign they may be ready to start using the toilet.